 Obtaining medical records, even your own, can be administratively daunting.
 Our experienced attorneys and staff know how to obtain necessary records most easily.
 The other side and its insurance company will seek out your medical records in your case.
 It is essential for your attorney to get them and to know what they say to anticipate the other side’s attacks upon your claims to compensation.
 The sooner your attorney gets your medical records, the stronger case your attorney can build for your claim.

 Put Us to Work for You

-Contact OnderLaw, LLC today at (314) 963-9000 and let us help you gather your medical records to build your case.
+Contact OnderLaw, Contact us todayand let us help you gather your medical records to build your case.
 The other side is seeking your medical records.
 Let us help you protect your rights.